We Are All Different. We Are All The Same.

 My intention is to explain how a lot of us are feeling after this election and even more so after the inauguration of a man I currently view as one of the worst human beings in the world.
 To truly understand racism or prejudice, you need to experience it firsthand.

 Throughout our time together, the husband and I have talked about race from time to time.
 He has always said, “I don’t see you as Asian.
 I see you as you.
 You’re [Frani].”

-And while you may want to go, “Aw, that’s sweet.” or “That’s how it should be, dammit.” or what have you.
+And while you may want to go, “Aw, that’s sweet.” or “That’s how it should be, dammit.”
+(It’s not, but that’s for another time.) or what have you.
 I have always thought, “Huh, that’s kind of weird.”

 Because you see, when you grow up in a small town in southern Ohio and how the fact that your appearance is different from most everyone else is brought to your attention on an almost daily basis, it is difficult to not think of yourself as a minority.
 To not be consciously aware of it most of your waking moments.

 But, I get it.
 With me at least, the husband is looking past my flat nose and the slight inner slant of my eyes to perceive who I am as a human being.
 That’s nice.
 That’s love.

 But… this is the kicker.
 I am not your stereotypical Asian woman, and that’s because I didn’t grow up “Asian”.
 I am half Caucasian.
 I grew up with my white mother, my white stepfather, and my white grandmother in white rural America.
 Being a quiet, meek little girl who was good at math throughout my childhood is probably as “Asian” as I have ever been.

 So basically, you could say the husband truly sees me as a white woman, and that’s OK.
 I am what I am.
 Which goes to show you can’t judge based on appearance.